 The Mashiach chosen of God is to reign from Zion.
-The Messianic Era will commence with the rule of The Mashiach chosen of God and the magnification of God’s decree (Heb. חֹ֥ק choq) already revealed in Holy Scripture everything written in the Torah and Prophets
+The Messianic Era will commence with the rule of The Mashiach chosen of God and the magnification of God’s decree (Heb. חֹ֥ק choq) already revealed in Holy Scripture (teachings of God written in the Torah and Prophets).

 The appointed Mashiach chosen of God will be of the seed of Abraham to receive possession of The Promised Land as an everlasting inheritance from God.

 Genesis 17:7 – And I will establish My covenant between Me and between you and between your seed (Heb. זֶרַע zera) after you throughout their generations as an everlasting covenant, to be to you for a God and to your seed after you.

 The actual person and identity of the Mashiach have been highly anticipated, debated, disputed, and will remain a divisive issue till the day The Messianic Era begin with the Mashiach reigning from Mount Zion.

 Yeshua of Nazareth who is of the line of King David and seed of Abraham had been identified but those who believe and accept he is the chosen anointed of God are in the minority.

 Matthew 1:1 – This is the genealogy of Yeshua the Messiah, son of David, son of Avraham

 Matthew’s writing recon Yeshua of Nazareth as the seed (Heb. זֶרַע zera) of Abraham who will be the final recipient of God’s covenant as an everlasting covenant.